Jiang-Gianni/gosqlx/README.md

-# htmx-go
+# GoSQLX
-Htmx and Go
+GoSQLXperience: A Seamless SQL Client Powered by Go and HTMX

+*Removed `grid` styling from pico.css*